What is International Stout Day?

 Stouts are classic

 The stout as we know it today is like the little brother of the porter, which dates back to the Industrial Revolution.
 The word “stout” took on the meaning of strong in the 14th century and was applied to porters that were, well, strong.
 In the 1730s, the stout came into its own and was forever differentiated from porters through the addition of unmalted (instead of malted) roasted barley.
-So, in summary, stouts are older than the United States, so respect your elders and grab a refreshing stout.
+So, in summary, stouts are older than the U.S. so respect your elders and grab a refreshing stout.

 Stouts are delicious

 Stouts typically have a strong, roasted malt flavor and often contain notes of dark chocolate, coffee, caramel, and licorice.
 Stouts usually are on the thicker and creamier side of beers, which make them somewhat hefty and substantial.
-If this doesn’t sound tantalizing enough, there are also oatmeal, milk, and coffee stouts, which bring whole new flavors to the table.

 Stouts are good for you?